d-real is funded by Science Foundation Ireland and by the contributions of industry partners.

 Description: As with many other complex multi-property environments, navigation around healthcare campuses is a significant challenge for a variety of stakeholders both during everyday usage (by clients, visitors, healthcare professionals, facility managers, equipment and consumables suppliers, and external contractors) and during design for construction and redesign for renovation/retrofit.
 This project will progress the integration of the currently diverse and unconnected geospatial, BIM and other relevant data to deliver better return on investment for both operational and development budget holders, while also developing the research capabilities of graduates and the organisations with whom this project engages (for example: Ordnance Survey Ireland, HSE).

-Student Name: Anwesha Mohanty (passed viva, Dec.
-2023)
+Student Name: Anwesha Mohanty (graduated, 2024)

 Title: Synthetic visual data generation and analysis of Rosacea from limited data